The Jesus Challenge

 And yet, this must be said…

-Over the years, the theology of Jesus… the actual beliefs of Jesus himself… has been lost.
+Over the years, the theology of Jesus… the actual belief of Jesus himself… has been lost.
 I’m not talking about anything secret, by the way; all of this is wide open in the New Testament.
 The point I’m making is simply this:

 Christianity has become a religion about Jesus, not the religion of Jesus.